-Priority 1: Re-distribute Demand Phonty 1.
-Re-distribute Demand Key Action Timescale Re-marking Broadgate Feb 24 Review signage, branding and comms, and entry controls on Central to retain as our premier car park Dec 2024 Promotion of weekend car parks and encouraging use of less well used car parks April 2024 Continue to review pricing tariffs in order to look at designations of car parks to maximise income, respond to business community requirements and consumer expectations.
-Ongoing Engage with various carriage operators in the City through Licensing, look at options for involving taxis in providing solutions and facilities available to them.
-2026 Commit to temporary Waitrose park and ride site for the duration of the parking strategy (5 years) at current costs, pending development of a permanent site Ongoing Lobby MP to extend the £2 bus fare permanent December 2024 (dependent on when £2 fare ends) Review how we engage with the wider strategic discussions around transport strategy from a parking provision point of view Ongoing Review usage and hence adequacy of current disabled provision at all locations September 2024
+Priority 1: Re-distribute Demand Key Action Timescale Re-marking Broadgate Feb 24 Review signage, branding and comms, and entry controls on Central to retain as our premier car park Dec 2024 Promotion of weekend car parks and encouraging use of less well used car parks April 2024 Continue to review pricing tariffs in order to look at designations of car parks to maximise income, respond to business community requirements and consumer expectations.
+Ongoing Explore how technology can support people to get to available spaces Ongoing Engage with various carriage operators in the City through Licensing, look at options for involving taxis in providing solutions and facilities available to them.
+2026 Commit to temporary Waitrose park and ride site for the duration of the parking strategy (5 years) at current costs, pending development of a permanent site Ongoing Lobby MP to extend the £2 bus fare permanent December 2024 (dependent on when £2 fare ends) Review how we engage with the wider strategic discussions around transport strategy from a parking provision point of view Ongoing Review usage and adequacy of current disabled provision as well as consideration of parent/child spaces at all locations November 2024

-Priority 2: Maintain and diversify income streams Key Action Timescale Review pricing strategy in light of changing demand across our car parks Annual review for each year Continue to engage with developers for residential development opportunities within the City to assess demand for parking spaces amongst residents and develop tariffs for that emerging market Ongoing dependent on pre-planning applications and applications for development coming forward Keep an overview of emerging national parking platforms especially in light of needing to re-procure Pay-by-Phone contract within lifetime of the strategy End 2025 (dependent on when current Pay-by-Phone contract ends) Work with healthy high street group to tailor our parking offers to maximise impact Ongoing If the spreading demand works and space if released, could look to have a car washing plant etc on one of the floors to become more commercial in our approach.
-Look at options available to co-locate other services e.g. mechanic/ fast fit centre etc 2026/27 Continue to assess opportunities to provide parking for other organisations e.g. further education and higher education, major employers in the City, NHS etc. Bespoke approach to each organisation, regular 6 monthly touch base to see how we can help Ongoing Review demand, capacity and pricing at the Lawn re campervan parking.
+Priority 2: Maintain and diversify income streams Key Action Timescale Review pricing strategy in light of changing demand across our car parks Annual review for each year Continue to engage with developers for residential development opportunities within the City to assess demand for parking spaces amongst residents and develop tariffs for that emerging market Ongoing dependent on pre-planning applications and applications for development coming forward Keep an overview of emerging national parking platforms especially in light of needing to re-procure Pay-by-Phone contract within lifetime of the strategy End 2025 (dependent on when current Pay-by-Phone contract ends) Work with healthy high street group to tailor our parking offers to maximise impact Ongoing If the spreading demand works and space if released, consideration of a car washing plant etc. to become more commercial in our approach.
+Look at options available to co-locate other services e.g. mechanic/ fast fit centre etc 2026/27 Continue to assess opportunities to provide parking for other organisations e.g. further education and higher education, major employers in the City, NHS etc. Bespoke approach to each organisation, regular 6 monthly touch base to see how we can help and advise i.e University of Lincoln Open days etc. Ongoing Review demand, capacity and pricing at the Lawn re campervan parking.
 Could Westgate 2 better house the campervan community, book through Hartsholme and re-open toilet block?
 Explore options of expanding the Lawn, dual use, what would an appropriate charging schedule look like?
-September 2024 Procurement of new cleansing regime for MSCPs including bus station July 2025 Complete full staffing review August 2024
+September 2024 Procurement of new cleansing regime for MSCPs including bus station July 2025 Complete full staffing review October 2024